MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 - **Specialized Indexes** - Specialized indexes like graph-based or relational databases can be used depending on the nature of the data and the relationships between chunks.
 For instance:
 	- **Graph-based indexes** are useful when the chunks have interconnected information or relationships that can enhance retrieval, such as citation networks or knowledge graphs.
 	- **Relational databases** can be effective if the chunks are structured in a tabular format where SQL queries could be used to filter and retrieve data based on specific attributes or relationships.
-- **Hybrid Indexes** - A hybrid approach combines multiple indexing strategies to leverage the strengths of each.
+- **Hybrid Indexes** - A hybrid approach combines multiple indexing strategies to apply the strengths of each.
 For example, developers might use a hierarchical index for initial filtering and a graph-based index to explore relationships between chunks dynamically during retrieval.

 ### Alignment optimization

-To enhance the relevance and accuracy of the retrieved chunks, it can be beneficial to align them more closely with the types of questions or queries they're meant to answer.
+To enhance the relevance and accuracy of the retrieved chunks, align them closely with the question or query types they're meant to answer.
 One strategy to accomplish this is to generate and insert a hypothetical question for each chunk that represents what question the chunk is best suited to answer.
 This helps in several ways:

 - **Improved Matching**: During retrieval, the system can compare the incoming query with these hypothetical questions to find the best match, improving the relevance of the chunks fetched.
 - **Training Data for Machine Learning Models**: These pairings of questions and chunks can serve as training data to improve the machine learning models underlying the RAG system, helping it learn which types of questions are best answered by which chunks.
 - **Direct Query Handling**: If a real user query closely matches a hypothetical question, the system can quickly retrieve and use the corresponding chunk, speeding up the response time.

-Each chunk's hypothetical question acts as a kind of "label" that guides the retrieval algorithm, making it more focused and contextually aware.
-This is useful in scenarios where the chunks cover a wide range of topics or types of information.
+Each chunk's hypothetical question acts like a "label" that guides the retrieval algorithm, making it more focused and contextually aware.
+This is useful in scenarios where the chunks cover a wide range of information topics or types.

 ### Update strategies